 A micro wedding is an opportunity to create a unique experience for the bride and groom and all the guests.
 By keeping the guest list small, you have more time to spend with each person—which is what any wedding guest really wants.
 It’s not about the food or the dancing: it’s about the couple.
 As a bonus, you won’t get stuck making small talk with a distant cousin or a plus-one you’ve never met.
 You can skip the fancy meal and the DJ if you’d like and focus on the ceremony and a toast with your closest family and friends.

 Meanwhile, a micro wedding eliminates some of the pressure often associated with a large wedding.
 Your guests arrive with no expectation of what the wedding “should” be like.
 You don’t feel compelled to dress a certain way or include certain traditions because you think that’s what your guests would want.
 The intimate size allows you to stay true to your own wishes, free from judgment, pressure, and expectation.

 It’s More Affordable

 In 2019, the average cost of a ceremony and reception in the United States was $28,000 (add the ring and it takes the average wedding cost to $33,900), which features an average guest count of 131.
 While the cost of a micro wedding can certainly vary considerably depending on the number of guests, your vendors, and the location, it’s possible to enjoy an incredible venue with family and friends, champagne, and cake for about $1,200.

 Many venues across the country have recognized the trend toward smaller weddings, and they offer micro wedding packages so you can choose what to include and keep more control over your budget.
-At the Romantic RiverSong Inn, for example, you can add a two-night stay and a five-course dinner for the couple, a couple’s massage, a gift certificate for a two-night anniversary stay, and so much more—all for less than $4,000.
+At the Romantic RiverSong Inn, for example, you can add a two-night stay, a couple’s massage, a gift certificate for a two-night anniversary stay, and so much more—all for less than $4,000.